Alain de Coëtivy: Career

 He also held the benefices of the parish of Marsac, which he resigned at the request of Pierre II de Bretagne on 4 September 1451.
-It was he who created the parish of Saint-Yves-des-Bretons in Rome, with Pope Nicholas ceding Saint-André-de-Mortaraziis to the Breton nation, who reconsecrated it to their saint Yves.
+It was he who helped establish the parish of Saint-Yves-des-Bretons in Rome.
+Pope Nicholas V ceded Saint-André-de-Mortaraziis to the Breton nation, who reconsecrated it in honor of saint Yves.

-He opposed Basilios Bessarion for his Greek background.
-He was sent as a pontifical legate to Charles VII, king of France, in 1456, charged by Pope Calixtus III with making Charles set out on a crusade against the Turks.
-He died in Rome, at his palace on Campo de' Fiori, on 3 May 1474, and was buried in Rome.
+He died in Rome, at his palace at the Campo de' Fiori, on 3 May 1474, at the age of 69.
+He was buried in Rome in his titular church.
 His monument at Santa Prassede was executed by Andrea Bregno.